Have you checked out the latest prices at the grocery store and the gas pump?

-Many are suggesting that higher inflation is on the horizon over the next few years.
-That may be as we haven’t had meaningful inflation since 1991.
+Many suggest that we will have higher inflation over the next few years.
 Higher inflation, so long as we don’t have stagflation or hyperinflation, is manageable.
-There are several investments that are attractive as inflation hedges for protection.
+Several investments are attractive as inflation hedges for protection.

 Thank you for reading!
 Share any comments or feedback, we would love to hear from you.
-Please share this post with others if you found something of value, and come join us at The Cents of Money to find more articles of interest!
+Please share this post with others if you found something of value, and join us at The Cents of Money to find more articles of interest!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.